d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 ## 2. Static Equilibrium Geometry and the Cumulative Field

 For a stationary isolated source, the displacement problem reduces to an equilibrium geometry.
-The foundational postulate is that mass inserts volume into the transport structure.
-In the spherically symmetric case, this means that a source with displacement scale \(d\) inserts a volume
+The foundational postulate is that mass-energy establishes a radial displacement defect in the transport structure.
+This defect should not be interpreted as a literal Euclidean volume inserted into the center.
+It inserts no material substance; it establishes a radial support displacement.

+The historical route to the map is two-dimensional.
+On a radially symmetric grid, the defect can be considered in any planar cross section through the center.
+In such a cross section, the displacement presents as an orientation-independent circular expansion: every radial direction in the plane sees the same added support measure.
+Adding the area of the circular displacement to the area enclosed by radius \(r\) gives

 \[
-\frac{4}{3}\pi d^3
+\pi r'^2=\pi r^2+\pi d^2,
 \]

-at the origin of the surrounding transport-supporting medium.
-The resulting static geometry is then not chosen arbitrarily.
-It is fixed by the requirement that each spherical shell originally at radius \(r\) be displaced outward so as to accommodate the inserted volume while preserving spherical ordering.
-In the construction adopted here, that displaced shell radius is
+and therefore

 \[
-r'=\sqrt{r^2+d^2},
+r'=\sqrt{r^2+d^2}.
 \]

-so the equilibrium displacement factor is the ratio
+Because the construction is radially symmetric, no direction in the cross section is preferred.
+Rotating the cross section through the source gives the same radius update in every orientation.
+The three-dimensional exterior map is therefore not built by stacking planar volumes or by adding a literal ball of Euclidean volume.
+It is the spherical lift of the same radial area/support rule: the active measure is the exposed support carried by the shell.

+In the three-dimensional exterior theory, this is read as spherical support-area composition:

 \[
+4\pi r'^2=4\pi r^2+4\pi d^2.
+\]

+The active weak-field measure is therefore \(d^2\), not \(d^3\).
+The enclosed coordinate volume changes as a consequence of the remapped shell, but that volume is not what has been inserted or conserved.
+The equilibrium displacement factor is the shell-relocation ratio

+\[
 D(r,d)=\frac{r'}{r}=\frac{\sqrt{r^2+d^2}}{r}.
 \]

-Thus the physical postulate is volumetric insertion, while the form of \(D(r,d)\) is a geometric consequence.
-There is no additional functional freedom beyond the source scale \(d\).

 This construction makes the local deformation of the transport structure explicit.
 A unit cell centered at radius \(r\) is compressed in the radial direction by a factor \(1/D\), stretched in each tangential direction by a factor \(D\), and therefore occupies a net coordinate volume larger by the factor